Porsche 911 SC “Safari” Tribute

 Photos by Randy Wells

-The year 1982 was a good one to buy a new 911.
+Nineteen Eighty-Two was a good year to buy a new 911.
 The 911 SC had a galvanized body with rear flares standard, a 3.0-liter aluminum case engine, and a driving experience that was as good as any other early ‘80s sports car.

 Twenty years later wasn’t a bad time to buy a 911 SC either.
 Prices were still reasonable, mileage was not much of a concern with the proven bulletproof engine and, providing regular maintenance had been completed, the cost per mile was very reasonable.